agronholm/sqlacodegen/README.rst

 ------------------------

-The table name (which is assumed to be in English) is converted to singular form by the following rules:
+The table name (which is assumed to be in English) is converted to singular form using the "inflect" library.
+Then, every underscore is removed while transforming the next letter to upper case.

-* if the word ends with "ies", remove that and append "y", then return
-* if the word ends with "s", remove that and return
-* otherwise, return the word as is

-Finally, every underscore is removed while transforming the next letter to upper case.
 For example, ``sales_invoices`` becomes ``SalesInvoice``.

 Relationship detection logic